andreasm80/blog.local/content/posts/2024-12-09-evpn-and-route-types/index.md

 ### The overlay

-Now the more interesting parts is up, BGP in the overlay, loopback interfaces and VXLAN configurations.
+Now the more interesting parts are up, BGP in the overlay, loopback interfaces and VXLAN configurations.

 #### BGP in the overlay